Writer and Director Randy Johnson to Talk A NIGHT WITH JANIS JOPLIN at Drama Book Shop, 10/19

-Steve Cuden, Co-Creator of Jekyll & Hyde, The Musical, and author of BEATING BROADWAY: How to Create Stories for Musicals That Get Standing Ovations, will interview "A Night with Janis Joplin" writer/director Randy Johnson, tonight, October 19 at 5 PM in The Drama Book Shop, 250 West 40th Street, NYC.
+Steve Cuden, Co-Creator of Jekyll & Hyde, The Musical, and author of BEATING BROADWAY: How to Create Stories for Musicals That Get Standing Ovations, will interview "A Night with Janis Joplin" writer/director Randy Johnson, on Saturday, October 19 at 5 PM in The Drama Book Shop, 250 West 40th Street, NYC.
 Admission is free.

 Mr. Cuden and Mr. Johnson, long-time friends and colleagues, will have an in-depth discussion of Randy's journey in creating the new musical A Night with Janis Joplin, which opens October 10th at Broadway's Lyceum Theatre.

 1. The process of conceptualizing and structuring a show around existing, beloved songs.

 3. How to secure rights for underlying existing work.